bobedablaine/PortfolioWebsite/README.md

 # Portfolio Website Using React + Vite

+## Instructions on Deployment
+-install dependencies using "npm install" in the integrated terminal in react-portfolio.

+-to run the website, use "npm run dev" to run the application on localhost

+## Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: